Indian Citizenship Act: Debate

-With little lobbying effort from Native Americans themselves, two primarily white groups shaped the law: Progressive senators and activists, like the "Friends of the Indians".
+With little lobbying effort from Native Americans themselves, two primarily white groups shaped the law: Progressive senators and activists, like the "Friends of the Indians."
 Progressive senators on the Senate Indian Affairs Committee were for the Act because they thought it would reduce corruption and inefficiency in the Department of Interior and the Bureau of Indian Affairs.
 Such institutions would no longer be in control of citizenship regulations if citizenship were automatically granted to all Indigenous people.
 They also hoped to empower Indians through citizenship.

-Other groups for Native American citizenship supported it because of the "guardianship" status they felt the US government should take to protect indigenous people.
-They worried Indians were being taken advantage of by non-indigenous Americans for their land.
+Other groups for Native American citizenship supported it because of the "guardianship" status they felt the US government should take to protect Indigenous people.
+They worried Indians were being taken advantage of by non-Indigenous Americans for their land.
 They advocated that the government had an obligation to supervise and protect Native citizens.
 The Indian Rights Association, a key group in the development of this legislation, advocated that federal guardianship was a necessary component of citizenship.
 They pushed for the clause "tribal rights and property" in the Indian Citizenship Act to preserve Indian identity but gain citizenship rights and protection.

 One advocate for American Indians during the early 20th century, Joseph K. Dixon, who had previously advocated for segregated Indian units during World War I in an effort to prevent their assimilation, wrote (referring to soldiers who served in World War I):

-Nipo T. Strongheart, a performer-lecturer on Native American topics at Lyceum and Chautauqua and similar activities across the United States from 1917 thru the 1920s, gathered signatures on petitions supporting Indian enfranchisement into the tens of thousands.
+Nipo T. Strongheart, a performer-lecturer on Native American topics at Lyceum and Chautauqua and similar activities across the United States from 1917 through the 1920s, gathered signatures on petitions supporting Indian enfranchisement into the tens of thousands.
 Some of his trips into Pennsylvania were in support of Melville Clyde Kelly, a supporter of the bill in Congress, who had a district there.
-The petitions and other advocacy work helped pass the Bill, but he was ultimately disillusioned with the results.
+The petitions and other advocacy work helped pass the bill, but he was ultimately disillusioned with the results.